Vancouver Island and Coast Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate decreased by 0.4 percentage points year-over-year.
+The Employment Rate decreased by 1.1 percentage points from a year ago.

 The Unemployment Rate increased by 0.2 percentage points from a year ago.